Measuring the Hubble Constant Using Strongly Lensed Gravitational Wave Signals: Introduction

 If the \ac{GW} from a coalescing binary passes near massive objects, \ac{GL} will affect the \ac{GW} in the same way as it does for light \cite{Wang:1996,Nakamura:1998,Takahashi:2003}, which will influence the strain of \ac{GW}, and, in strong lensing cases, produce multiple images with arrival time delay.
 It has been proposed that the \ac{GL} can also be used to study cosmology by measuring the difference in arrival time from multiple images and some lens properties \cite{Refsdal:1964,Treu:2010}.
 This idea has been applied in the \ac{EM} domain to infer the value of $H_0 = 73.3^{+1.7}_{-1.8} \mathrm{\ km\ s^{-1}\ Mpc^{-1}}$ from a joint analysis of six lensed quasars in flat $\Lambda$CDM \cite{Treu:2016,Wong:2020}.
 Several searches for \ac{GW} lensing signatures have already been performed during the first three observing (from O1 to O3) runs (see \cite{Hannuksela:2019,LIGO:2021,Diego:2021} and the references therein), and there is still no officially confirmed lensing signal by \ac{LVK}.
 The lensed \ac{GW} signals are also expected to be detected by space-based gravitational wave detectors such as LISA \cite{Amaro:2017,Gao:2022}.

 Recently it's been realized that time delays between multiple signals of lensed \acp{GW} by the future \ac{GW} detections can be used to measure the Hubble constant \cite{Sereno:2011,Liao:2017,Wei:2017,Li:2019,Cremonese:2020,Hannuksela:2020,Cao:2021,Hou:2021,Qi:2022}.
-Liao et al.~\cite{Liao:2017} reported a waveform-independent strategy by combining the accurately measured time delays from strongly lensed \ac{GW} signals with the images and lens properties observed in the \ac{EM} domain and shows that 10 such systems are sufficient to constrain the Hubble constant within an uncertainty of $0.68\%$ for a flat $\Lambda$CDM universe in the era of third-generation ground-based detectors.
+Liao et al.~\cite{Liao:2017} reported a waveform-independent strategy by combining the accurately measured time delays from \ac{SLGW} signals with the images and lens properties observed in the \ac{EM} domain and shows that 10 such systems are sufficient to constrain the Hubble constant within an uncertainty of $0.68\%$ for a flat $\Lambda$CDM universe in the era of third-generation ground-based detectors.

-In this letter, we propose a new method to measure the Hubble constant $H_0$ using strongly lensed \ac{GW} signals.
+The traditional \ac{GW} cosmology method relies on the identification of the \ac{EM} counterpart or the host galaxy of the \ac{GW} source \cite{Schutz:1986}, which may not always be feasible.
+In this work, we propose a new method to measure the Hubble constant $H_0$ using \ac{SLGW} signals.
 The waveform is reparameterized to explicitly include $H_0$ in the parameter set.
-We find that the strongly lensed \ac{GW} waveforms are sensitive to $H_0$, making the system a promising probe to study the Universe.
-Furthermore, we find that even without the identification of the \ac{EM} counterpart of the \ac{GW} source.
+We find that the \ac{SLGW} waveforms are sensitive to $H_0$, making the system a promising probe to study the Universe even without the identification of the \ac{EM} counterpart of the \ac{GW} source.
 This was made possible by utilizing the waveform \emph{per se}, instead of just the time delay or the magnification \cite{Sereno:2011,Liao:2017,Wei:2017,Li:2019,Cremonese:2020,Hannuksela:2020,Cao:2021,Hou:2021,Qi:2022}.
+The method we propose here only requires the \ac{SLGW} signal and the lens redshift.
+Since the lenses are closer, they might be easier to observe compared to \ac{GW} sources.
+As a result, our method is capable of measuring $H_0$ even when the host galaxy is too dark to be directly observable.